The origin of the difference between space and time

 The inconsistency of Einstein's theory of gravity with Axiom \ref{ax5} is more obvious than that of other theories, because it is shown by Hawking and Penrose \cite{hawpen} that singularities will develop under very general initial conditions in Einstein's classical theory of gravity.
 This is one of the motivations to find an alternative theory of gravitation.
 The status of singularities in various alternative theories of gravitation is reviewed in \cite{fuchs}.

 One class of alternative gravity theories are higher derivative theories, based on addition of higher powers of the curvature tensor to the Lagrangian of Einstein's theory.
-However, even if these terms can prevent cosmological and black-hole-like singularities, their unconsistency with Axiom \ref{ax5} is even more obvious.
-It appears \cite{boulw} that in such theories the energy is not bounded from below and thus runaway solutions appear.
-Similar problems appear in various nongravitational higher derivative theories as well.
+However, even if these terms can prevent cosmological and black-hole-like singularities, their inconsistency with Axiom \ref{ax5} is even more obvious.
+It turns out \cite{boulw} that in such theories the energy is not bounded from below and thus runaway solutions appear.
+Similar problems appear in various non-gravitational higher derivative theories as well.
 There is no general theorem which provides that every higher derivative partial differential equation possesses such problems, but such problems are found in physically interesting cases.
 This is why we usually disregard higher derivative theories.
 It is also often claimed that such theories violate causality.
 This is because one needs to impose the boundary conditions at $t\rightarrow \pm\infty$ in order to remove these runaway solutions.
-The presence of runaway solutions is also connected to the violation of Einstein causality, i.e., to nonvanishing (anti)commutators outside the light-cone.
+The presence of runaway solutions is also connected to the violation of Einstein causality, i.e., to non-vanishing (anti)commutators outside the light-cone.